Titibo-Tibo

-The song was all about a boyish girl who changed her personality and acts girly after meeting and fall in love with a guy.
-Amistoso said that the song was based on her true life experiences.
+The song centers around a tomboyish girl who transforms her personality and adopts more traditionally feminine behaviors after falling in love with a boy.
+According to Amistoso, the song is inspired by her own life experiences.

 Live performances

 Dela Torre performed "Titibo-Tibo" for the first time at Himig Handog pre-finals on October 15, 2017, and October 16, 2017, followed by the grand finals on November 26, 2020, on ASAP.
 It was the most viewed performances on Himig Handog 2017.

 On December 10, 2017, Dela Torre performed "Titibo-Tibo" on Asap Chillout.

 During her grand album launch on Eastwood Mall Open Park, she also performed "Titibo-Tibo" on March 11, 2018.

 On December 19, 2018, she performed the song on Myx Philippines.

 During One Music X Abu Dhabi along with Filipino artists Inigo Pascual, Maris Racal, Aegis, KZ Tandingan, Maja Salvador, Moira performed "Titibo-Tibo" with her guitarist husband Jason Marvin Hernandez.

 At her successful "Braver" concert, she performed the song, as well as her other hit songs "Sundo", "Saglit", and "Torete".

 On February 1, 2018, she performed "Titibo-Tibo" on a radio station Wish 107.5.